Draugelis/checkboards/README.md

 # Python script that creates checkboard pattern images

 ### Usage in Command Line:
-⋅⋅⋅$python3 yeet.py -flag [args]
+$ python3 yeet.py -flag [args]

 #### Flags:
 * -a - variables are passed via command line as arguments
 * -i - variables are entered via command line prompts

 #### Variables

-⋅⋅⋅ when using -a flag they are passed in the same sequence ⋅⋅⋅ bg_color/sq_color type depends on used flag
+...when using -a flag they are passed in the same sequence ...bg_color/sq_color type depends on used flag
-⋅⋅⋅ with -a string could be used at this time (gotta fix this) ⋅⋅⋅ with -i flag both types could be used
+...with -a string could be used at this time (gotta fix this) ...with -i flag both types could be used

 Name 	 | Description 				 | Type
 ---------|---------------------------|-------